wbaid/securedrop/docs/journalist.rst

 **MAT**.

-We recommend always doing as much work as possible inside of Tails before copying documents back to your *Journalist Workstation*.
+We recommend always doing as much work as possible inside of Tails before working with documents on your everyday workstation.
 This includes stripping metadata with MAT.

 .. warning:: MAT is no longer actively maintained and **will not**
              strip all metadata, even when the output claims the